City-of-Helsinki/headless-cms-gcp/README.md

 For all the steps the build does, see [`Dockerfile`](Dockerfile)

-### Stage deployment
+### Staging deployment

 #### Theme and plugin staging deployment

-Merge development branches to `stage` branch and push it to GitHub
+Merge development branches to `staging` branch and push it to GitHub

 #### Project staging deployment